trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 ## 1.2 Deployment requirements

-TAP version supports CentOS 7.2.1511 on x86_64 architecture.
+TAP NG supports CentOS 7.2.1511 on x86_64 architecture.

 **Note:** It is best to provide machines with passwordless `sudo` access and key-based authentication.